List of WWE television programming: WWF on MSG Network (1976–1997)

 WWF on MSG Network is a monthly television special that aired live from Madison Square Garden on the MSG Network from August 7, 1976 to March 16, 1997.

 All American Wrestling (1983–1994)

 WWF All American Wrestling is a cable television program that was a predecessor to Tuesday Night Titans and Saturday Night's Main Event, originally filling the 11:00 a.m.
 Eastern Time slot on Sundays vacated by the cancellation of Southwest Championship Wrestling.
 The show ran from September 4, 1983 to October 16, 1994 on the USA Network.
 After it was canceled in 1994, it was replaced by Action Zone.

+Wrestling at the Chase (1983–1985)

+Wrestling at the Chase is a television program produced by WWF at the Chase Park Plaza Hotel that aired on KPLR-TV, Channel 11 in St. Louis, Missouri.
+An early strike in the WWF's national expansion, WWF had usurped the St. Louis Wrestling Club's traditional TV timeslot; the St. Louis Wrestling Club had produced Wrestling at the Chase since 1959.
+The program was replaced by WWF Championship Wrestling in 1985.

 World Championship Wrestling (1984–1985)

 World Championship Wrestling is a television program that was produced by WWF that aired on Superstation WTBS from 1984 to 1985.
 The show took over the time slot of Georgia Championship Wrestling's World Championship Wrestling program that had been broadcasting on WTBS for 12 years; the WWF had purchased a majority interest in GCW.
 Poor fan response to the use of match footage already broadcast elsewhere instead of new matches and the style of WWF programming led Turner to give other time slots to competing promotions, leading to strained relations between TBS and the WWF.
 The time slot and program name was eventually sold to Jim Crockett Promotions, who continued to use the World Championship Wrestling for the show name until 1988, when TBS itself bought the assets of JCP and used the name for the promotion World Championship Wrestling.